European Students of Industrial Engineering and Management: History

 The idea of the network was created during the WIFO 1990 seminar that was held in Darmstadt in January 1990.
 During the mentioned meeting participants from Darmstadt, Dresden, Graz, Helsinki and Karlsruhe decided to integrate a network of IEM Students and graduates to "enhance communication and co-operation".
 This network was called EAIM (European Association of Industrial Management).
 In November 1990 the statute of ESTIEM was signed in Berlin by representatives of 14 student groups from 6 countries.
 ESTIEM is an official student organisation registered in Eindhoven, since 1995.

 Today

-Annually, ESTIEM delivers over 150 European wide events to its membership of over 8.000 students.
+Annually, ESTIEM delivers over 160 European wide events to its network of over 8,000 students.
 These events aim to support students in their personal and professional development by educating them in: Soft skills, IEM Seminars, Case Study competitions and Entrepreneurship.
 ESTIEM publishes two Magazines annually that claim to provide insight into "forward-looking topics" in Industrial Engineering and Management, the print run is approximately 3000 copies.